 A German Mass, otherwise known as an Oktoberfest beer stein!

 What else can you expect?

 Dancing on tables, joyful singing, lots of camaraderie, and the merriment that comes with celebrating this old tradition.
-Oh, and did we mention there are approximately 14 tents, each able to seat anywhere from 4,000 to 11,000 people, and each has its own distinctive characteristic (certain food sold, type of music playing, etc.)
+Oh, and did we mention there are approximately 14 tents, each capable of seating anywhere from 4,000 to 11,000 people, and each with its own distinctive characteristic (certain food sold, type of music playing, etc.)